augustd/burp-suite-paste-curl/README.md

 ### Usage
 1. Copy a curl request (from browser developer tools, API docs, etc)
 2. Right click in a pane where requests are shown (e.g. Proxy, Repeater, etc)
-3. Select Extensions -> Paste cURL -> Paste cURL request
+3. Select Extensions -> Paste cURL -> Paste cURL command

 A new tab will open in repeater with the parsed raw HTTP request.